 Now it's time to exercise some creative license.
 Looking at the image above, just about anyone might conclude that it's a collection of letters.
 Your goal in this stylizing process is to use the basic configuration of lines as a foundational template, but to more or less remove the letter-like qualities within the image.
 The pictograph above may become something like this:

 The only fixed rule at this stage is that the final product should be pleasing to you.
+Taking a little more artistic license at this stage might render the following alternatives:

 A Zodiacal Method